 All of these subsystems communicate via secure and fully authenticated web service calls.
 The web client layer consisting of web client, native (smart) client and the Microsoft Office client communicate with the other subsystems through the same web services accessing the same resources and performing identical functions.
 This architecture allows for tremendous performance improvements by providing the ability to deploy web services on different servers.
 As an example; the ASP Layer can reside on one web server and the Library Manager and Document Repository can reside on another.

 This scalability can be magnified even further by installing selected web services (subsystems) on web farms (server clusters).
-Using multiple servers to run the ASP Layer provides for almost infinitive scalability in terms of web client users.
+Using multiple servers to run the ASP Layer provides for large scalability in terms of web client users.
 Using a web farm to deploy the document management software allows for scalability in terms of the number of documents.
-The software has been architected, built, stress and load tested for millions of documents and thousand of simultaneous users.
+The software architecture has been designed and the software has been built for and stress and load tested for millions of documents.

 The software's Service Oriented Architecture supports a broad spectrum of deployment scenarios It can be installed on one, two or any number of servers to satisfy the most demanding, high traffic and mission critical applications.
 Each web service (subsystem) can be installed on a separate server or server farm.